-Absence management continues to be a key focus for us, with the long-term trend for all staff groups absence showing a small increase.
-Overall absence last year averaged 9.45 days/shifts lost per person.
-This has reduced from 11 days/shifts in 2022/23 but still represents a 1.4% increase against the 5 year target.
+Absence management continues to be a key focus for us, with the long-term trend for all staff groups absence showing a small decrease.
+Overall absence last year averaged 9.42 days/shifts lost per person.
+This has reduced from 9.45 days/shifts in 2023/24.
+The fitness test pass rate for operational staff was 94% (92% in 2023/24).